miklevin/Pipulate.com/software.md

 #### But First a Word On Python Context Manager and SQLite Commit

-Nuance to point out here is that I'm using something called the Python "context manager" with SqliteDict.
+A nuance here is that I'm using something called the Python "context manager" with SqliteDict.
 You can tell the content manager by the "with/as" keywords and accompany indent.
 The "as" variable (really a file handle) goes away after the outdent.
 That's the point.
 That's it's context.

 SqliteDict when used with the contact manager (there are other ways) won't commit changes to the persistent on-drive database file unless you do a